lospooky/mlnotes/Probability/README.md

 #Probability & Statistics
-Of course, before diving into Machine Learning proper, you should have solid grasp of Probability Theory and standard Statistical Methods.
-Otherwise you won't really be able to properly understand what's next.
+Before diving into Machine Learning proper, here's some notes about Probability Theory and standard Statistical Methods.
+If you really want to understand and grasp what any Machine Learning algorithm or model actually does, this is is the place to start,

-These notes were put together from a variety of lecture notes from my university courses as well as from [*Probability and Statistics for Engineering and the Sciences, Jay L Devore*](https://www.amazon.com/Probability-Statistics-Engineering-Sciences-Devore/dp/1305251806/ref=pd_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=EP8JTJJ65F7WP5D4KVZX)
+These notes were put together from a variety of lecture notes from my university courses as well as from [*Probability and Statistics for Engineering and the Sciences](https://www.amazon.com/Probability-Statistics-Engineering-Sciences-Devore/dp/1305251806/ref=pd_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=EP8JTJJ65F7WP5D4KVZX) by Jay L. Devore

 1. Fundamentals and Distribution Reference
 2. Random Variable Properties and Central Limit Theorem